Children’s Rehabilitative Services (CRS)

 Children’s Rehabilitative Services (CRS) is a designation given to certain AHCCCS members who have qualifying health conditions.
 Members with a CRS designation can get the same AHCCCS covered services as non-CRS AHCCCS members and are able to get care in the community, or in clinics called multispecialty interdisciplinary clinics (MSIC).
 MSICs bring many specialty providers together in one location.
-Your health plan will assist a member with a CRS designation with closer care coordination and monitoring to make sure special healthcare needs are met.
+Your health plan will assist a member with a CRS designation with closer care coordination and monitoring to make sure their special healthcare needs are met.

 Who is Eligible for a CRS Designation?